Julian Casablancas

-Julian Fernando Casablancas (born August 23, 1978) is an American singer, musician and songwriter, best known as the lead vocalist and primary songwriter of rock band The Strokes, with whom he has released six studio albums since their founding in 1998.
-Casablancas released a solo album, Phrazes for the Young, in 2009.
-That same year, he founded the independent record label Cult Records, which has represented artists such as The Growlers, Rey Pila and Karen O.
+Julian Fernando Casablancas (born August 23, 1978) is an American musician.
+He is the lead vocalist and primary songwriter of the rock band the Strokes, with whom he has released six studio albums since their founding in 1998.
+Casablancas released a solo studio album, Phrazes for the Young, in 2009, and has released three albums with the experimental rock band the Voidz.